 Mr. Quqqiaq: Thank you, Mr. Speaker.
-I wanted to recognize my best friend, my son Clarence Taylor Quqqiaq. (interpretation) My son. (interpretation ends) Thank you.
+I wanted to recognize my best friend, my son, Clarence Taylor Quqqiaq. (interpretation) That's my son. (interpretation ends) Thank you.

 Speaker: Recognition of Visitors in the Gallery.
-Member for Iqaluit-Niagunnguu, Mr. Pauloosie Akeeagok.
+Member for Iqaluit-Niaqunnguu, Mr. Pauloosie Akeeagok.

 Hon.
-Pauloosie Akeeagok: Thank you, Mr. Speaker.
-I too rise to wish to recognize the incredible people that's made huge contributions, who sat right here in this room as well.
-So it's my honour to be able to recognize my aunt, Pat Angnakak, who is here in her House. (interpretation) Welcome to the Assembly.
+P.J.
+Akeeagok: Thank you, Mr. Speaker.
+I, too, rise to wish to recognize the incredible people that have made huge contributions, who sat right here in this room as well.
+It's my honour to be able to recognize my aunt, Pat Angnakak, who is here in her House. (interpretation) Welcome to the Assembly.

-As well as Paul and Elisapee Quassa, who are here as well. (interpretation) I would like to welcome them to their House.
-My constituents and I would like to welcome them all.
+As well as Paul and Elisapee Quassa, who are here as well, (interpretation) I would like to welcome them to their House.

+My constituents were already recognized, but I would like to welcome them all.
 Thank you, Mr. Speaker.